 Quantifying impact

 A key advantage of PTV Lines was its ability to quantify the effects of the changes.
-It allowed TfWM to assess operational costs, resulting from changes in service kilometers and timetable frequency adjustments.
-This is alongside the broader benefits of improved public transport accessibility.
+It allowed TfWM to assess operational costs, resulting from changes in service kilometres and timetable frequency adjustments, alongside the broader benefits of improved accessibility.

-For example, the analysis revealed how many more residents could reach hospitals, schools, and employment hubs without transfers.
-It provided quantifiable measures to support decision-making.
+For example, the analysis revealed how many more residents could reach hospitals, schools, and employment hubs without transfers, providing quantifiable measures to support decision-making.

-For instance, with the proposed changes to these routes, an additional 1,341 households without a car would now be able to reach the hospital within 60 minutes.
-Figure 4 shows this improvement in accessibility compared to Figure 1.
-Many locations in the southwest are now directly accessible to employment centers in the north.
-The cost of running these additional services is also quantified and would cost in the region of £3m extra.
-This allows TfWM to make an informed decision on the benefits and costs of the proposed change.
+With the proposed changes to these routes, an additional 1,341 households without a car would be able to reach the hospital within 60 minutes.
+Figure 4 shows this improvement in accessibility, when compared to Figure 1, with many locations in the south-west now directly accessible to employment centres and amenities in the north.
+The cost of running these additional services is also quantified and would cost in the region of £3m extra, allowing TfWM to make an informed decision on the benefits in tandem with the costs of the proposed change.

 Figure 4: A screenshot from PTV Lines showing improvements to accessibility following the amendment of the A4 and A5 routes.